 Breathing exercises can help you relax, because they make your body feel like it does when you are already relaxed.

-Deep breathing is one of the best ways to lower stress in the body, become mindful and a doorway to effective meditation.
+Deep breathing is one of the best ways to lower stress in the body, become mindful and it’s a doorway to effective meditation.
 Relaxed breathing tells your body you’re safe.
 That way, your forebrain (the rostral-most portion of the brain known as the prosencephalon).
 It controls body temperature, reproductive functions, eating, sleeping, and any display of emotions.

 When you practice deep breathing you are helping the body relax, and this frees up energy for the hindbrain (rhombencephalon), which coordinates functions that are fundamental to survival, including respiratory rhythm, motor activity, sleep, and wakefulness.